-Do you ever wonder if you've adopted a Tasmanian devil instead of a puppy?
+Have you ever wondered if you've adopted a Tasmanian devil instead of a puppy?
+Why your dog is being destructive?
 Have you returned home and found that your dog has destroyed your couch or dug a hole in your carpet?
 If the answer to these questions is yes, try not to get discouraged.
 Your fur child is probably not a bad dog.
 More than likely, it is just a bored canine that needs more mental stimulation and/or physical activity.
 It's especially important for young dogs and certain working breeds, such as border collies and hunting dogs, to burn off their excess energy and keep their minds engaged.

 If your dog is exhibiting "bad" behavior, we suggest you do the following: